My Story – Lawyer. Mommy. For the Culture.

 At that point, the information was pretty much review, but that was the affirmation I needed to confidently represent clients in the subject matter.
 I am inspired by educating my community on estate planning, because most of us don’t even know what it is, or we have misconceptions about whether we need it or not.
 We do!
 And that’s where I come in!

-I also aspire to use my knowledge and understanding of Spanish language and culture to represent Spanish speaking artists and musicians from Latin America.
-I want to help those who are unfamiliar with US copyright and trademark laws and ensure that they are not taken advantage of due to the language barriers and their ignorance of American laws, and policies related to the entertainment industry.
+My goal is to be the go-to trademark and business law firm for black and brown people.
+I want to help those who are unfamiliar with copyright and trademark laws and ensure that they are not taken advantage of due to their lack of knowledge of the laws, and policies.

-I want Funderburg Law to be known as the estate planning firm for low to mid-level income black families with children.
-And lastly, I want to help every person with a business idea and the work ethic and discipline to make it happen, create a profitable and sustainable business.
+In addition, I want to help every person with a business idea and the work ethic and discipline to make it happen, create a profitable and sustainable business.
+And lastly, I want to help fellow black entrepreneurs secure their legacies by developing estate plans to provide generational wealth for their families for years to come.

 Now enough about me, I’d love to hear about you and all of your goals and aspirations.
 I’m super excited about all of the possibilities between the alignment of my business and yours and I would love, love, love to help you make your dreams come true.